joshuajweldon/hawaii_to_dos/README.md

 ## Shopping

-Waikiki is known for it's shopping, but if you are looking for a more local experience, I would recommend visiting some of the "pop-up" farmer markets, or visiting Haleiwa Town in North Shore.
+Waikiki is known for it's shopping, but if you are looking for a more local experience, I would recommend visiting some of the "pop-up" __farmer markets__, or visiting Haleiwa Town in North Shore.

 [__Haleiwa Town__](http://haleiwatown.com)